Wodaabe | Waltz of Attraction

-A Wodaabe man dances to attract his wife.
-New worlds will arise.
+A Wodaabe man dances in his tribal attire to attract his wife.
+Through this union, new worlds will arise.

 The Wodaabe, also known as the Mbororo or Bororo, are a small subgroup of the Fulani ethnic group.
 They are traditionally nomadic cattle-herders and traders in the Sahel, with migrations stretching from southern Niger, through northern Nigeria, northeastern Cameroon, southwestern Chad, and the western region of the Central African Republic.
 The number of Wodaabe was estimated in 2001 to be 100,000.
 They are known for their elaborate attire and rich cultural ceremonies.
 Wikipedia